APIv4 (Draft)#

 VPN Protocol Selection#

-The client can influence the VPN transport decision by using the HTTP request
+The client can influence the VPN protocol decision by using the HTTP request

 Accept header.